ch3n9w/dev/README.md

 ### Other

-Highly recommended to install caps2esc, it's a great tool to remap capslock to esc and ctrl, see [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc)
+Highly recommended to install keyd, it's a great tool to remap capslock to esc and ctrl, see [keyd](https://github.com/rvaiya/keyd)